dwp/accessibility-manual/app/views/best-practice/agile-teams/README.md

 You cannot build a service which works for everybody if you only include and design for people who don't have impairments.

+You can use the [GOV.UK Accessibility Personas](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles) in the early phases of discovery to start considering how users with impairments might be impacted.

 ## Alpha

 In Alpha, you shouldn't be building anything except prototypes.
 But this doesn't mean you shouldn't consider accessibility.
 When you get to the end of Alpha, you need to have a good understanding of what it is you're going to build and how you're going to make it accessible.